Ergodicity of Poisson products and applications: Preliminaries

 \end{prop}

-It is a classical result that a probability-preserving transformation is ergodic iff its restricted spectral type has no atom at $\lambda=1$, and is \emph{weakly mixing} iff its restricted spectral type has no atoms in $\mathbb{S}^1$ (this property is also equivalent to ergodicity of $T\times T$).
-It follows that $T_*$ is ergodic iff $T_*$ is weakly mixing iff there are no $T$-invariant sets of finite measure in $\mathcal{B}^+$ \cite{roy_2009}.
+It is a classical result that a probability-preserving transformation is ergodic if and only if its restricted spectral type has no atom at $\lambda=1$, and is\vadjust{\goodbreak} \emph{weakly mixing} if and only if its restricted spectral type has no atoms in~$\mathbb{S}^1$ (this property is also equivalent to ergodicity of $T\times T$).
+It follows that $T_*$ is ergodic if and only if $T_*$ is weakly mixing if and only if there are no $T$-invariant sets of finite measure in $\mathcal{B}^+$~\cite{roy2009}.

-In the following sections we will use the map $\pi:X \times X^* \to X^*$ given by
+In the following sections we will use the map $\pi\dvtx X \times X^* \to X^*$ given by

-The map $\pi$ defined by \eqref{eq:pi_factor_def} is a measurable map from between the measure spaces $(X\times X^*, \mathcal{B} \otimes \mathcal{B}^*)$ and $(X^*,\mathcal{B}^*)$.
+The map $\pi$ defined by \eqref{eqpifactordef} is a measurable map from between the measure spaces $(X\times X^*, \mathcal{B} \otimes\mathcal{B}^*)$ and $(X^*,\mathcal{B}^*)$.
 This is can be verified directly using the following equalities of sets:

 and